 Are you going to write another book in the Spy School series?
 Or the FunJungle series?
 Or the Moon Base Alpha series?

 Yes.
 Yes.
 And yes.
 The current publishing plan is for me to keep putting out books for these three series for the next few years.
 I am currently scheduled to release two books a year, one in spring and one in fall.
-The next book out will be Panda-Monium, the fourth book in the FunJungle series, on April 4.
-2017.
-Spy School Secret Service will be out in fall of 2017; Waste Of Space, the third book in the Moon Base Alpha series (also untitled) will be out in spring of 2018; and the sixth book in the Spy School series (not titled yet) will be out in fall of 2018; and the fifth book in the FunJungle series (also untitled) will be out in spring of 2019.
+The next book out will be Spy School Secret Service on October 10, 2017; Waste Of Space, the third book in the Moon Base Alpha series (also untitled) will be out in spring of 2018; the sixth book in the Spy School series (not titled yet) will be out in fall of 2018; and the fifth book in the FunJungle series (also untitled) will be out in spring of 2019.

 How many books will there be in each series?